ellis-matthew4/XDL/README.md

     1) New syntax for option statements to reflect the new paradigm
 2) Expression evaluation for conditional branching
 3) New Include keyword for overwriting specific labels in the label table
-4) Optional variant string notation: $"{var}", will parse the display string into a list of strings, which will be evaluated and strung together at interpretation time.

 # IMPORTANT USAGE INFORMATION:
 XDL uses a 0.5 second Timer to prevent it from reactivating itself at the end of a dialogue.
 If you use a yield(XDL, "done") statement in Godot, you need to make sure that that statement is also on a cooldown timer!
 If you do not do this, XDL will crash.